 The single-point current is represented by an image of an arrow placed at the position of the originating data.
 The direction of the current is represented by the orientation of the arrow.
 Current speed is represented by (a) the size of the arrow, (b) the colour, and (c) a numerical value.
 The numerical value of speed as a number, in knots and hundredths of a knot, in black text with a white border and be available when the cursor is held over the data point.
-Similarly, the numerical value of direction as a number, in degrees and tenths of a degree, in black text with a white border and be available when the cursor is held over the data point.
+Similarly, the numerical value of direction as a number, in degrees and tenths of a degree, in black text with a white border and be available when the cursor is held over the data point.9.2.1 Arrow Shape

-9.1.1 Arrow Shape

-The generalized arrow shape (Figure 9.1) must be created and scaled to any size using the input parameters shown.
+The generalized arrow shape must be created using the input dimensions shown (Figure 9.1) and scaled to any size.
 This shape is unique and so does not conflict with existing arrow and arrow-like shapes previously approved for use in ECDIS (Figure 9.2).

-The location on the arrow symbol which lies along the vertical centreline and is at a distance from the bottom equal to one-half the quantity 'al' is placed at the corresponding position (longitude and latitude) on the chart image.
-This location is called the arrow's 'pivot point'.
+The arrow's 'pivot point' is located on the arrow symbol along the vertical centreline and is at a distance from the bottom equal to one-half the quantity 'al'.
+The pivot point is placed at the corresponding position (longitude and latitude) on the chart image.

-Figure 9.1 - (a) Generalized arrow shape for use in representing surface currents. (b) Arrow with vertex coordinates.
-The '+' is the pivot point at (0.0, 0.0).
+Figure 9.1 - (a) Generalized arrow shape for use in representing surface currents. (b) The arrow with vertex coordinates (x, y) in mm.
+The '+' shows the location of the pivot point at (0.0, 0.0) and the y axis is pointing downward.